derivexyz/v1-core/docs/contracts/shortcollateral.md

 ### Function `sendBaseCollateral(address recipient, uint256 amount) external`

 Transfers baseAsset to the recipient.
-This should only be called by the option market when a user is reducing
+This should only be called by OptionMarket when a user is reducing

 their collateral on a base collateralized option.